BDeshiDev/BDeshidev.github.io/_posts/23-8-1-Implementing-optimizing-cover-seeking-AI-neon-heart-overdrive.md

 This describes cover seeking behavior for <strong>one state</strong> of the AIs.
 In-game, the AI transitions between multiple states, resulting in much more fluid behavior.
 For example, the offense focused pistol enemy actually reuses the defense focused smg enemy's flee behavior.
 After getting some shots in, it switches to the flee behavior and hides.
 Then after a while it goes back to the offense focused state.
 This results in behavior where the pistol enemy closes in for a few shots and runs away.
 So it achieves the designer's desired middle ground between offense and defense.

 The state reuse was possible due to BTSM, my Behavior Tree/State machine library, BTSM.
 It decouples transitions and state behviour.
-So state reuse like this easy.
+So state reuse like this is easy.

 # Limitations and improvements
 The system was made within the time constraints of a game jam.
 While I did have various ideas to improve it further, I had to scope down to finish the game within the jam.
 Here are some things that I would've done differently otherwise: